Rahul9046/eslint-plugin-good-practices/README.md

   - Fork the repository.
   - Add the new rule inside the `rules` directory and import the rule inside the `index` file of the same directory.
   - Add a doc for that rule inside `docs` directory.
+  - Add test cases for that rule inside `tests` directory.
   - Send PR!

   If you want to make changes in existing rules:
   - Fork the repository.
   - Make changes in the rule file.
   - Update its corresponding doc file present inside the `docs` directory, if needed.
+  - Update its corresponding test cases present inside the `tests` directory, if needed.
   - Send PR!